 Opioid medication is no longer as heavily recommended for patients presenting with pain-related diseases, particularly chronic pain.
-While opioid medication is still valuable in the treatment of terminal pain and in hospice care, the potential for addiction as well as the fact that tolerance levels may decrease the effectiveness of the drug in the long-term means opioid medication may not be effective in the treatment of long-term chronic pain.
+While opioid medication is still valuable in the treatment of terminal pain and hospice care, the potential for addiction, as well as the fact that tolerance levels may decrease the effectiveness of the drug in the long term, means opioid medication may not be effective in the treatment of long-term chronic pain.
 Common opioids include Vicodin, codeine, morphine, and fentanyl.

-Nerve blocks involve injecting an anesthetic right into the root cause of the issue.
-A local anesthetic is first applied to make the injection less uncomfortable, and x-ray imaging is used to guide a longer needle to a very precise point, such as into the spinal fluid around a nerve root.
+- Involve injecting an anesthetic right into the root cause of the issue.
+A local anesthetic is first applied to make the injection less uncomfortable, and x-ray imaging is used to guide a longer needle to an exact point, such as into the spinal fluid around a nerve root.

 Epidural Steroid Injections

-The body responds well to physical movement and exercise, strengthening the musculature around the joints and spine, taking pressure off the joints, and regularly releasing endorphins after exercise, which further reduce discomfort and pain.
-Physical therapy alone can help rehabilitate a patient with chronic pain in some cases, although most of the time it is utilized in conjunction with other treatment methods to get the best results.
+The body responds well to physical movement and exercise, strengthening the musculature around the joints and spine, taking pressure off the joints, and regularly releasing endorphins after exercise, further reducing discomfort and pain.
+Physical therapy alone can help rehabilitate a patient with chronic pain in some cases.
+However, most of the time, it is utilized in conjunction with other chronic pain treatment options and methods to get the best results.

-An important point to remember is that pain management is usually multimodal – that means doctors and specialists prefer to utilize a variety of treatment approaches to combat a patient’s chronic pain, rather than relying on a single silver bullet.
+An important point to remember is that pain management is usually multimodal – that means doctors and specialists prefer to utilize a variety of chronic pain treatment options to combat a patient’s chronic pain rather than relying on a single silver bullet.
 Physical therapy, medication, and medical interventions such as nerve blocks may be utilized simultaneously to help a patient heavily reduce their chronic pain.